rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 seeing long train loads of lumber loading at the railroad yards in Greenville and trains were passing through Greenville on their way south from the Chester area.
-In the midst of all this, Lloyd and Jack were eventually to form the Wheeler – Hopkins Logging Company."
+In the midst of all this, Lloyd and Jack were eventually to form the Wheeler â€“ Hopkins Logging Company."

 "We fell Ponderosa and sugar pines in the Genesee Valley that were 8- to 10-feet in diameter at the stump using the drag saw," explained Lloyd.